 Keen to return to Býčí Skála after my first visit during SpeleoForum a few months ago, I got in touch with Štěpán from ZO ČSS 6-01 who could speak English (I continue to feel terrible about my lack of Czech communication skills), who kindly allowed me to join with a surveying/photography trip with himself and a chap named Honza.

 So back to the little green hut by the road I drove, on a crisp December morning just before New Year at the end of the dreadful 2020.
 It’s really cosy inside, and with just a glance inside you can feel it’s steeped in memories and good times – I’m very jealous.

 In the previous article on Býčí Skála, I’d been shown the digging face of their latest project – attempting to connect an area lower in the cave to a passage striking out from the large entrance chamber – providing a 10 minute shortcut to far-flung parts of the system

-The good news was this connection had been made very recently, and now shaved around an hour off the travel time to lots of newer areas requiring surveying, photography etc. Today we were going to take advantage of this to survey Hrušková Chodba (Pear Passage) – a generally inconsequential little loop of passage branching from the main route near the new connection.
+The good news was this connection had been made very recently, and now shaved at least half an hour off the travel time to lots of newer areas requiring surveying, photography etc. Today we were going to take advantage of this to survey Hrušková Chodba (Pear Passage) – a generally inconsequential little loop of passage branching from the main route near the new connection.

 Along sections of the new connection, my guide Štěpán had some photographic documentation to do.
 With Honza holding a slave flash and me awkwardly posing, he got around 15 great pics, with his lighting sorcery.
 Hopefully they’ll make it online so I can link you to them.